Common Configuration (SIP)

 .invite_header Object Element Provisions a SIP INVITE header which is given special treatment.

-.sip_peers Array Element Array of sip_peer elements defining static SIP nodes to which we can send (or proxy) an INVITE.
+.sip_peers Array Element Array of sip_peer elements defining static SIP nodes to which to send or proxy an INVITE.

-.trunks Array Element Array of static trunk elements for routing number blocks to SIP peers when sending the initial INVITE for a Dialog for a call leg.
+.trunks Array Element Array of static trunk elements for routing number blocks to SIP peers or peer groups when sending the initial INVITE for a Dialog for a call leg.

-.endpoints Array Element Array of endpoint elements for which we perform outbound registration.
+.endpoints Array Element Array of endpoint elements to perform outbound registration against.

-.endpoint Object Element Provisions an outbound registration for one of our endpoints to a SIP peer.
+.endpoint Object Element Provisions a single SIP endpoint.

-.sip_account Object Element Provisions a SIP account for the purpose of authenticating credentials.
+.sip_account Object Element Provisions a single SIP account.

-.trace_traps Array Array of trace_trap elements definining the pre-defined traces.
+.trace_traps Array Array of trace_trap elements specifying the pre-defined traces.

 SIP INVITE Headers